joshydavid/information-security-study-notes/resources/web_application_security.md

 - Cross-site scripting is an attack that injects malicious code into web pages.
 - 3 types of XSS, reflected, stored and DOM-based XSS.
   - Reflected and stored XSS involves the server while DOM-based XSS involves only the client.
-  - XSS can be prevented by validating and sanitising user inputs so that they are not treated as codes, using security headers like `Content-Security-Policy` or using httpOnly flag to prevent JavaScript from accessing the cookie.
+  - XSS can be prevented by validating and sanitizing user inputs so that they are not treated as codes, using security headers like `Content-Security-Policy` or using httpOnly flag to prevent JavaScript from accessing the cookie.

 ## What is a Zero-Day vulnerability?
 Can you provide an example of how it can be exploited?